A. God rebukes the returning remnant for their misplaced priorities.

 a.
 Consider your ways: The Hebrew figure of speech for this phrase is literally “put your heart on your roads.”
-Haggai asks God’s people to consider what direction their life was headed, and if they really wanted it to continue that way.
+Haggai asks God’s people to consider what direction their lives were heading and if they really wanted it to continue that way.

 b.
 You have sown much, and bring in little: The cause of their financial difficulties was their wrong priorities.
 They suffered setback after setback because the blessing of God wasn’t on their pocketbook.

 i.
-Haggai describes a double curse.
+Haggai described a double curse.
 Instead of much, little was reaped; and the little that was brought home melted away without doing any good (earns wages to put into a bag with holes).
-“I do not know of any passage in the Bible that better describes the feverish yet ineffective activity of our own age” (Boice).
+“I do not know of any passage in the Bible that better describes the feverish yet ineffective activity of our own age.”
+(Boice)

 ii.
 These judgments were a fulfillment of promises God made hundreds of years before in the time of Moses (Deuteronomy 11:16-17).
 The people of Israel were being judged and they didn’t even know it – they probably wrote it all off as bad luck or tough economic times, but God was trying to tell them something.

 iii.
 Sometimes our priorities are out of order and we seem to suffer no financial hardship.
-In such times we should never presume on the mercy of God – we should turn to Him and re-order our priorities before He needs to use crisis to get through to us.
+In such times we should never presume on the mercy of God – we should turn to Him and re-order our priorities before He needs to use a crisis to get through to us.

 c.
 You drink, but you are not filled with drink: If our priorities are wrong, nothing will satisfy us.
-Each accomplishment soon reveals that there must be something more, something that can really satisfy, Nothing fills the God-shaped void in our life except putting Him first.
+Each accomplishment soon reveals that there must be something more, something that can really satisfy.
+Nothing fills the God-shaped void in our lives except putting Him first.

 i.
 “Had your little been as the righteous man’s little, you might have lived on it, and rejoiced in it; but it had not such a blessing upon it; it was blasted, and so was weak, and empty, and profited little.”
 (Poole)